tybottorff/bottorffdocs/notes/literature_notes.md

  - blocking CTLA-4/PD-1 may lead to expansion and activation of pre-existing tissue-resident memory T cells
  - irAE biomarkers in gastric cancer: HLA-DR15 (higher with irAEs, perhaps via IL-17), neutrophil/platelet to lymphocyte ratios (NLR, PLR, inflammatory markers of poor prognosis and irAE development)
  - managing irAEs: corticosteroids/immunosuppression
+# Mechanisms of immune checkpoint inhibitor-mediated colitis
+ - autoimmunity from CTLA-4 deficiency likely attributable to CTLA-4 expression normally on Tregs
+ - **doesn't seem like CTLA-4 blockade depletes Tregs but rather decreases their effectiveness (unable to antagonize CD80, unable to inhibit CD4 T proliferation)**
+ - **CTLA-4 blockade leads to more naive T cell priming, consistent with more irAEs**
 # Mechanisms of immune-related adverse events during the treatment of cancer with immune checkpoint inhibitors
 ## Abstract
  - mechanisms leading to irAEs are likely similar to those promoting anti-tumor responses (expansion of T cell repertoire)